 Tendinitis is a condition in which the tendon suffers from an injury.
 The tendon connects your kneecap to your shinbone.
 You’re likely to experience pain and discomfort while moving if you develop tendonitis.

 Runner’s knee is a term that covers many conditions related to pain around the kneecap.
 These conditions can range from patellofemoral malalignment to chondromalacia patella to band syndrome.
-A runner’s knee is best determined by a professional doctor or physiotherapist.
+A professional doctor or physiotherapist best determines a runner’s knee.

 Share This Story, Choose Your Platform!